RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_flexible_subscription.md

 ## Import

-`rediscloud_subscription` can be imported using the ID of the subscription, e.g.
+`rediscloud_flexible_subscription` can be imported using the ID of the subscription, e.g.

 ```
 $ terraform import rediscloud_flexible_subscription.subscription-resource 12345678